CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * Portability of the application:
 Installing and deploying an application on two or more servers in parallel requires the use of additional licenses in most cases.
 In addition, it must be checked whether the application allows failover functionality.
 * NSPoF (No Single Points of Failure):
  If the failover functionality of the cluster can be disrupted by the failure of a single component, this contradicts the true purpose of the cluster architecture.
-To avoid single points of failure, you need to analyze the overall system and consider the failure of individual components (power supplies, system memory, memory, network cards, switches, hubs, etc.).
+To avoid single points of failure, it is important to analyze the overall system and consider the failure of individual components (power supplies, system memory, memory, network cards, switches, hubs, etc.).
 * Operating system and cluster server configuration:
  The cluster servers should be equipped with the same operating system versions, patches, libraries and application versions.
 The most identical possible hardware and software configuration can ensure identical behavior in the event of a failover.
 Moreover, in the case of identical systems, the complexity of the entire system is reduced (use of the same failover software, network interfaces, compatibility of the shared storage system, administration, service).
 * Dedicated and redundant connection between the servers: